crystall1nedev/minecraft-repo/README.md

 *Maybe Microsoft will take a hint!*

-**NOTICE:** This APT repository is no longer needed as Minecraft can now automatically update on Linux platforms.
-It will no longer be available for use.
+**NOTICE:** This APT repository may no longer be needed as issue #1 reports that Linux systems have gotten automatic update utilities.
+I have only seen this on Arch (and it already happened either way) so tests are being done to make sure that Debian based systems actually have an auto update mechanism.
+If that is the case, **this APT repository will be closed.**.

 This repository is an unofficial APT server for Minecraft: Java Edition.